igor-petruk/scriptisto/README.md

 Scriptisto is available as a prebuilt statically-linked standalone binary or distrubutions packages at [Releases](https://github.com/igor-petruk/scriptisto/releases) or at [Crates.io](https://crates.io/crates/scriptisto).

-Please proceed to [Installation](https://github.com/igor-petruk/scriptisto/wiki/Installation) for instructions.
+Please proceed to the [Installation](https://github.com/igor-petruk/scriptisto/wiki/Installation) for instructions.

 ## Documentation